djalbat/reaction-with-style/README.md

   }
 }
 ```
-Note that because the `NavigationButton` class component has no style, the `className` property must be recovered from the `Button` subclass.
+Note that because the `NavigationButton` class component has no style, the `className` property must be recovered from the `Button` component with style that has been extended.

 If you were to subsequently style